 Admission to the Trulaske College of Business requires completion of at least 54 semester hours of college credit specific to the lower level business program with a minimum overall 2.6 cumulative GPA.

 You can earn a BSBA in Economics by taking four to six additional courses in Economics beyond the requirements for a degree in Finance, Accounting, Marketing, International Business, and Real Estate.
 You are required to take Economics 4351 and 4353, as well as three Economics electives.
 Please consult the Business Advising Office for more details.

-Students wishing to minor in Economics must take a minimum of 17-18 credits in Economics.
-Courses must include Econom 1014 (or 1024) and 1015 (or 1051H instead of the previous two courses), 3251 or 4351, plus three Economics electives - including at least one at the 4000 level.
+The Economics minor requires at least 17-18 credits in Economics.
+Courses must include Econom 1014 (or 1024) and 1015 (or 1051H instead of the previous two courses), 3251 or 4351, plus three Economics electives, including at least one at the 4000 level.

-Once you have received confirmation of your minor declaration, you can access your progress towards your minor or certificate by running a degree audit.
-If you have questions about the minor after you view your degree audit, contact the advisor for the minor (Kati Abbott, email@example.com).
+Once you have received confirmation of your minor declaration, you can access your progress toward your minor by running a degree audit.
+If you have questions about the minor after you view your degree audit, contact Kati Abbott at firstname.lastname@example.org.
 More information about declaring a minor is available here.